BayesianBoi/cds-visual/assignments/assignment 1/README.md

 | image_0013.jpg | 58.08     |
 | image_0049.jpg | 58.15     |

-Top five most similar to image 1.
 Distance is the euclidean distance from the target image

 #### Plot
-The plot shows the chosen target image and the top five similar images predicted by VGG16
+The plot shows the chosen target image and the top five similar images predicted by VGG16:

 ![VGG16 Results](https://github.com/BayesianBoi/cds-visual/blob/main/assignments/assignment%201/out/vgg16_plot_0001.png)